maj2c/jte-template-syntax-highlight/README.md

 # JTE template syntax highlight

-This is a vscode extention for JTE template syntax highlight.
+This is a vscode extension for JTE template syntax highlight.

 ## Features